terraform-provider-openstack/terraform-provider-openstack/website/docs/r/vpnaas_ipsec_policy_v2.html.markdown

 * `encryption_algorithm` - (Optional) The encryption algorithm.
 Valid values are 3des, aes-128, aes-192 and so on.
     The default value is aes-128.
 Changing this updates the existing policy.

 * `pfs` - (Optional) The perfect forward secrecy mode.
-Valid values are Group2, Group5 and Group14.
-Default is Group5.
+Valid values are group2, group5 and group14.
+Default is group5.
 Changing this updates the existing policy.

 * `transform_protocol` - (Optional) The transform protocol.
-Valid values are ESP, AH and AH-ESP.
+Valid values are esp, ah and ah-esp.
     Changing this updates the existing policy.
 Default is ESP.

 * `lifetime` - (Optional) The lifetime of the security association.
 Consists of Unit and Value.